emarcey/cicerone/glossary/styles.md

 	* early, brewers blended aged beer with fresh to create unique flavor profile
 		* large aging tanks
 	* developed in early 1700s
-		* first known Brewery: Ralph Harwood at Bell Brewhouse in Shoreditch, East London in 1722
+		* first known Brewery - Ralph Harwood at Bell Brewhouse in Shoreditch, East London in 1722
 			* first mixed in pub on premises, but Harwood (allegedly) mixed at the brewery
 		* earliest documented discussions in letter from 1726
 		* inexpensive, nutritious, commonly consumed by working class (named for workers known as Porters)